The Happenings on Shaw Hill

 Or was there?

 Dr. Scotts had the posture of a physician, trying to diagnose an illness.
 It was more than a dream to him.
+“And then you woke up?” he asked.

 “I think so, yes,” I said nodding my head.